![]() |

 Answer:

-We find various use of literary devices here in this poem.
+We find various uses of literary devices here in this poem.
 A simile is a literary device that is used to make comparisons using like or as.
-Here, the speaker has used simile in the very first stanza where he has compared his beloved with the beautiful fresh red rose of July and sweet melody using like.
+Here, the speaker has used simile in the very first stanza, where he has compared his beloved with the beautiful fresh red rose of July and sweet melody using like.

-Next, Symbolism is a literary device that uses symbols, be they words, people, marks, locations, or abstract ideas to represent something beyond the literal meaning.
+Next, symbolism is a literary device that uses symbols, be they words, people, marks, locations, or abstract ideas, to represent something beyond the literal meaning.
 Here, the red rose and sweet melody are symbolically presented for the speaker's love.
-The love here in this poem symbolizes the immortal relationship.
+The love here in this poem symbolises an immortal relationship.

 Next, imagery is a literary device to represent concepts through the use of images.
 The speaker has used various images for his beloved and his promises.
-Here, we find images as a red rose, dry seas, melted rocks, end of human life, farewell, long journey etc.
+Here, we find images such as a red rose, dry seas, melted rocks, the end of human life, farewell, a long journey, etc.

 CLICK HERE 👇 TO SELECT CHAPTERS